erikpukinskis/confgen/README.md

 Higher priority:

 - [x] Add dotenv preset
-- [ ] Add GraphQL Codegen Watch task
+- [x] Add GraphQL Codegen Watch task
 - [x] Add TypeScript Watch task
-- [ ] Use .ts for GraphQL codegen
-- [ ] Update args on Debug Current Test File
+- [x] Update args on Debug Current Test File
 - [ ] node-version: "18"?
-- [ ] "@typescript-eslint/no-explicit-any": should not have an array around ["error"]
+- [x] "@typescript-eslint/no-explicit-any": should not have an array around ["error"]
-- [ ] source.fixAll.eslint and source.formatDocument should be "explicit" not true
+- [x] source.fixAll.eslint and source.formatDocument should be "explicit" not true
 - [ ] Support dist:server for building servers to be put into Docker images
 - [ ] Generate an entrypoint when you add the @server runtime
 - [ ] Before build:generate do `mkdir -p lib/gql`